TritonDataCenter/sdc-cloudapi/docs/index.md

 ### Migration phases

-The workflow stage that the migration is currently running, one of:
+The action that the migration is currently running, one of:

 **Phase**  | **Description**
 ---------- | ------------
-begin      | This phase starts the migration process, creates a new migration database entry and provisions the target instance. sync       | This phase synchronizes the zfs datasets of the source instance with the zfs datasets in the target instance (without stopping the instance). switch     | This phase stops the instance from running, synchronizes the zfs datasets of the source instance with the zfs datasets in the target instance, moves the NICs from the source to the target instance, moves control to the target instance and then restarts the target instance. abort      | This phase is used when aborting a migration.
+begin      | This phase starts the migration process, creates a new migration database entry and provisions the target instance. sync       | This phase synchronizes the zfs datasets of the source instance with the zfs datasets in the target instance (without stopping the instance). switch     | This phase stops the instance from running, synchronizes the zfs datasets of the source instance with the zfs datasets in the target instance, moves the NICs from the source to the target instance, moves control to the target instance and then restarts the target instance. finalize   | This phase is used after switch is successful - it will remove the original source instance, leaving the target instance as the one true instance. abort      | This phase is used when aborting a migration.

 ### Errors